Social Icons

 Directed by Stephen Norrington

-Before we got blazed by the Marvel Cinematic Universe the first true marvel superhero movie that glazed the screen was 1998 Blade.
-D.C. had already by this time done Superman and Batman movies that will forever be in the classic genre.
+Before we were dazzled by the Marvel Cinematic Universe, the first true Marvel superhero movie to grace the screen was Blade in 1998.
+By this time, DC had already given us Superman and Batman movies that would forever be considered classics.

-The vampires have some levels, those born as vampires and those bitten.
-The ones born believe they are superior to the other sect.
-In the other sect is a young vampire named, Deacon Frost (Stephen Dorff).
-Frost wants to end the whole living in the shadows and bring about a war between the humans and vampires.
+The movie focuses on a new threat rising within the vampire hierarchy.
+Vampires are divided into two groups: those born as vampires and those turned by being bitten.
+The born vampires believe they are superior to the turned ones.
+Among the turned vampires is a young, ambitious vampire named Deacon Frost (Stephen Dorff).
+Frost wants to end the vampires’ life in the shadows and start a war between humans and vampires.
+He goes against the vampire elders, killing anyone who stands in his way.
+Frost’s strength comes from the support of younger vampires who share his beliefs.

-The movie had an awesome battle in the end and it was such a fun movie to watch that it paved the way to two further sequels.
+The movie culminates in an awesome final battle, making it a fun and thrilling watch.
+It was so successful that it paved the way for two sequels.

 The Grinch (2018)